Christopher A. Walsh

-Christopher A. Walsh (1944-) is the Bullard Professor of Neurology at Harvard Medical School, Chief of the Division of Genetics at Children's Hospital Boston, Investigator of the Howard Hughes Medical Institute, and the former Director of the Harvard-MIT MD-PhD Program.
+Christopher A. Walsh (born 1957) is the Bullard Professor of Neurology at Harvard Medical School, Chief of the Division of Genetics at Children's Hospital Boston, Investigator of the Howard Hughes Medical Institute, and the former Director of the Harvard–MIT Program in Health Sciences and Technology.
 His research focuses on genetics of human cortical development and somatic mutations contributions to human brain diseases.